open-joinbase/Awesome-IoT-AIoT-Data/README.md

 A curated list of IoT.
 Everyone can contribute here!

 The rules for the chart are as follows：
-- If the item has been updated within a year,the status of this item is "active";
+- If the item has been updated within a year, the status of this item is "active";

-- If the item has been updated within 3 years, and it has been more than a year since the last update, this item the status of this item is "active";
+- If the item has been updated within 3 years, and it has been more than a year since the last update, this item the status of this item is "inactive";

 ToC